RTUITLab/RTU-Future-Salary/README.md

 git submodule update
 ```

-2. Generate new DJANGO_SECRET_KEY and paste it to salary_backend service as SECRET_KEY environment variable
+2. Generate new DJANGO_SECRET_KEY and paste it to salary_backend service as SECRET_KEY environment variable in docker-compose.yml

 > To generate new DJANGO_SECRET_KEY use this instruction: https://stackoverflow.com/a/57678930/14355198